 Newspaper Archive for this cutting

 The North Devon Journal report of his return makes equally interesting reading, especially as it describes him making a visit to his son in law Col Hibbert in Broadgate House.
-This seems to show that the Hibberts were living in Broadgate well before Lee's death.
+This shows that the Hibberts were living in Broadgate well before Lee's death.
 Other evidence for that fact is that at least three of their children were baptised at Pilton Church, and in this report Col Hibbert is a Magistrate in Barnstaple.

 Thanks to the British Newspaper Archive for this cutting